Webhooks

 - **Internal processing errors (500 Internal Server Error)**

-If the webhook fails, retries occur as per the Fibonacci backoff schedule, up to 15 times.
+If the webhook fails, retries occur as per the Fibonacci backoff schedule described above (the initial attempt plus up to 15 retries, for 16 delivery attempts in total).
 After that, an email notification is sent with failure details.